AJim98/Web-App-DevOps-Project/README.md

 The next step is to define the kubernetes services, which will allow internal communication within the AKS cluster.
 This will be added to the application-manifest.yaml file using the --- file.
 For example:

+'''
 manifest deployment code
 ---
-manifest services code
+manifest service code
+'''

-Having added this, a service named: "flask-app-service" was defined, allowing refference for internal routing.
-Followign this, similar to the previous section's definition a label called app: flask-app was also created , ensuring that the traffic properly goes to the relevant pods.
+Having added this, a service named: "flask-app-service" was defined, allowing for internal routing.
+Following this, a label called app: flask-app was also created , ensuring that the traffic properly goes to the relevant pods.
 Next the exposed ports for both internal and external communication must be defined, 80 for the internal and 5000 for the external communication.
 Finally, the service type is established, in this case the ClusterIP was used, which designates this file as an internal kubernetes service, completing the application-manifest.yaml file.

 Once complete the file can be deployed, using the command: "kubectl port-forward <pod-name> 5000:5000".
 However, care  must be taken that the correct context is being used, which was defined in the last section and can be checked using: "kubectl config get-contexts", which will list all contexts currently available in the environment, with the current active context having a * next to it.
 If the correct context if being used the app can be deployed, however if not use the command: "kubectl config use-context <context-name>".
-Now the command to run the file can be executed and the application can be viewed locally at: "http://127.0.0.1:5000".
+Now the command to run the file can be executed and the application can be viewed locally at: 'http://127.0.0.1:5000'.